 This is why you should put in place a strategy for gaining more reviews on your Google My Business profile.
 One good way of doing this is to send out emails to customers once they’ve been with you for a few weeks, checking in with how they’ve found the process, and asking if they wouldn’t mind leaving a review.

 - You can’t check in with the customer first to see if they’ve had a good experience, and ask for a review only if they appear happy with your services.

 - You can’t offer incentives, this includes entering people into competitions if they leave a review.

 Website optimisation / SEO

 In order to appear higher in the search results when someone is searching for storage, you’ll also want to undertake search engine optimisation (SEO for short).
 This is the process of making your website easier for search engines to read and understand.

 SEO for storage companies is a large topic, and can’t easily be covered quickly.
 However, there are a few things that can make a large difference.

-Your location pages should also include at a minimum: the name, address, and phone number of your site, directions, a Google Maps embed, text which includes information relevant to the local area, the services your site provides, email / contact info, a way to get a quote.
+Your location pages should also include at a minimum: the name, address, and phone number of your site; directions; a Google Maps embed; text that includes information relevant to the local area; the services your site provides; email / contact info; and a way to get a quote.

 These pages should also contain terms such as ‘storage in [location]’ in header tags, title tags, and around the main content of the page.

-Other things to bear in mind when working on your website are ensuring it’s fast, and user friendly.
+Other things to bear in mind when working on your website is ensuring it’s fast and user friendly.